queryluke/masseffect-5e/static/data/spells/submission_net.md

 becoming <condition id="restrained"/> and cannot cast tech spells.

 Until the spell ends, the area is considered difficult terrain.
-A creature that enters the cylinder for the first time on its turn or end its turn there must also make the Dexterity saving throw.
+A creature that enters the cylinder for the first time on its turn or ends its turn there must also make the Dexterity saving throw.

 A creature restrained by submission net may use its action to make a Strength (Athletics) check against your spell save DC to escape the net.
 On each attempt, the creature takes 1d6 lightning damage as it struggles against the net.
 On a